Where do the Kingshott family come from?

 William Kinshot, James Kinchet, Charles Kinchett, Lucy Kinchett, Eliza Kinchett, Jane Kingshot, Henry Kingshott, George Kingshott and Elizabeth & Ellen Kinchett.

 Another example can be seen in the parish registers of Haslemere in Surrey.
-Looking just at the 18th century there were twelve different spellings of the surname for the same family.
+Looking at the 18th century, there were twelve different surname spellings for the same family.
 These were:-

 Kingshott, Kinchat, Kingshet, Kingshot, Kingshut, Kinchet, Kincheet, Kingeet, Kinget, Kingett, Kinggett and Kingit.

-This sort of pattern is repeated throughout the various other branches of the Kingshott family and provides irrefutable proof of the links between various surname derivations, especially when cross-referenced with other primary source documents.
-Luckily, I have only once found a Kingshitt (!) and I am certainly glad that this did not become the accepted spelling!
+This pattern is repeated throughout the various other branches of the Kingshott family and provides irrefutable proof of the links between various surname derivations, especially when cross-referenced with other primary source documents.
+Luckily, I have only once found a Kingshitt (!), and I am certainly glad that this did not become the accepted spelling!

 My own direct line can be traced back through Shackleford in Surrey, to the village of Bramshott, in Hampshire and then to the village of Fernhurst in Sussex.